 When Ideal Door began selling the EZ Set springs the springs were not coated and they would often rust if not oiled.
 Later the springs were coated with black paint.
 Clopay since bought Ideal Door and today they sell only the galvanized EZ Set springs.

-DDM Garage Doors, Inc. is currently transitioning from black coated springs to Clopay's OEM galvanized springs.
-We originally purchased the springs in bulk at a good price from a manufacturer in Iowa, and we were able to offer springs with or without the cones and spacers installed.
+DDM Garage Doors used to buy springs in bulk at a good price from a manufacturer in Iowa, and we were able to offer springs with or without the cones and spacers installed.
 This was a $20 savings per spring for our customers.
-We also prefer the coated black coated oil-tempered springs because they require less maintenance than the galvanized springs.
+We also prefered the coated black coated oil-tempered springs because they required less maintenance than the galvanized springs.
 In the space of one year, however, our cost for the specially-gapped springs doubled.
-Rather than pass the cost on to our customers, we elected to carry Clopay's OEM galvanized springs and keep the prices the same.
+Rather than pass the cost on to our customers, we elected to carry only Clopay's OEM galvanized springs and keep the prices the same.

 You may prefer to convert to a standard torsion spring system.